derailed/k9s/README.md

 ## Benchmarking (Way early Pupp!)

-K9s integrates [Hey](https://github.com/rakyll/hey) from the brilliant Jaana Dogan of Google fame.
-This is a preliminary feature and is only supported for port-forwards at this time.
+K9s integrates [Hey](https://github.com/rakyll/hey) from the brilliant and super talented [Jaana Dogan](https://github.com/rakyll) of Google fame.
+This is a preliminary feature and is only supports for port-forwards and very limited NodePort/LoadBalancer services at this time (Read the paint is way fresh!).

-The Hey tool is currently being used to benchmark port-forwards.
-Services and ingresses will be enabled next.
-To setup a port-forward, you will need to navigate to the pod view, select a pod and then select a container that exposes a port.
+The `Hey` tool is currently being used to benchmark port-forwards.
+Services and ingresses will be fully enabled next.
+To setup a port-forward, you will need to navigate to the pod view, select a pod and a container that exposes a port.
 Using `SHIFT-F` a dialog will come up to allow you to pick a local port to forward to.
 Once successfull, K9s will take you the port-forward view (alias `pf`) listing out you currently active port-forwards.
 Selecting a port-forward and using `CTRL-B` will run a benchmark on that container.
-To view the results of your benchmarking runs go to the  benchmark view (alias `be`).
+To view the results of your benchmark runs, go to the benchmark view (alias `be`).
 You should now be able to select a benchmark and view the run stats details by pressing `<ENTER>`.

-By default, the benchmark will be run with the following assumptions:
+Initially, the benchmark will(may?) run with the following defaults:

 * Concurrency Level: 1
 * Number of Requests: 200
 * HTTP Verb: GET
 * Path: /

-NOTE: Granted, benchmarking a single container might not be all that useful, compared to benchmarking a service/ingress, etc...
+NOTE: In case it wasn't abundantly obvious this a super early release.
 It does however given you some insights by putting a container under load to help with resources/auto-scaling settings or a quick first glance at comparing Canary's implementation.
 At this time, we're trying to steel-thread thru the basic mechanics and then escalate to wider use cases once the essentials are in place.
+So please thread lightly and aim small as port-forwards and heavy benchmarking will most likely cause K9s to kick over.

-The port forward view is backed by a new K9s config file namely: `$HOME/.k9s/benchmarks.yml`.
+The port forward view is backed by a new K9s config file namely: `$HOME/.k9s/bench-mycluster.yml`.
+Each cluster you will connect to will have its own bench config file.
 Changes to this file should update the port-forward view to indicate how you want to run your benchmarks.

 Here is a sample benchmarks.yml configuration.
 Please keep in mind this file will change!
 Provision for specifying auth, headers, payload, etc... will be coming soon...